kktse/kktse.github.io/_posts/2022-07-12-trends-in-vehicle-cg-height-and-ssf.markdown

 ### Centre of gravity height vs. vehicle mass

-To begin our analysis, we determine whether there is a correlation between the centre of gravity height and the vehicle mass.
+To begin our analysis, we determine whether there is a correlation between centre of gravity height and vehicle mass.

 <div style="margin-bottom: 1em">
 {% include 2022/07/12/centre-of-gravity-vs-weight-min.html %}
 </div>

-Two clusters are apparent in this graph, representing the difference between cars and trucks.
+Two clusters are apparent in this graph representing the difference between cars and trucks.
 The cluster for cars have a lower mean centre of gravity height than the cluster for trucks.
 Centre of gravity height has a weak positive correlation with vehicle mass for cars and a slight positive